royratcliffe/OCCukes/README.md

 ## MIT Licensing

-Copyright © 2012, Roy Ratcliffe, Pioneering Software, United Kingdom
+Copyright © 2012, The OCCukes Organisation.
+All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal